realworldocaml/book/en/compiler-output-formats.md

 This fails because the `module A = B` syntax must be wrapped in a `let` binding unless it's a top-level phrase.
-Parsing immediately eliminates code which doesn't match basic syntactic requirements, so the first example will result in a syntax error when we run the OCaml compiler on it.
+Parsing immediately eliminates code which doesn't match basic syntactic requirements, so this will result in a syntax error when we compile it.

 ```console
 $ ocamlc -c broken_module.ml